GlobalFishingWatch/GFW_technical_documentation/Fishing-events.md

 > **Note**
-> Always use the `published_events_x` or `proto_events_x` (if still considered a prototype) view version of a table rather than `published_events_x_v` (for example, if you want to use `pipe_production_v20201001.published_events_fishing` then use that view table rather than `pipe_production_v20201001.published_events_fishing_v`.
-The _v form of a published events table only exists for internal engineering purposes.
-When the tables are updated daily we must calculate if any events have changed from yesterday to today and to add those into the `published_events`.
+> Always use the `product_events_x` or `proto_events_x` (if still considered a prototype) view version of a table rather than `product_events_x_v` (for example, if you want to use `pipe_ais_v3_published.product_events_fishing` then use that view table rather than `pipe_ais_v3_published.product_events_fishing_v`.
+The _v form of a product events table only exists for internal engineering purposes.
+When the tables are updated daily we must calculate if any events have changed from yesterday to today and to add those into the `product_events`.
 The _v form of a table is created for this calculation, but is not to be used by anyone.

 ## Source Tables